CrossRef/event-data-user-guide/docs/data/time.md

 Every Event results from an action that was taken at some point in time.
 This is considered to be the time that the Event 'occurred'.
 Examples of the 'occurred' field:

- - the time the tweet was published
+ - The time the tweet was published.
- - the time the edit was made on Wikipedia
+ - The time the edit was made on Wikipedia.
- - the time that the Reddit comment was made
+ - The time that the Reddit comment was made.
- - the time that the blog post was published
+ - The time that the blog post was published.
- - the time an article with a data citation was published
+ - The time an article with a data citation was published.

 In some cases, the occurrence time is reported by the source.
 In other cases, such as the Web source, the occurrence time isn't available and it's recorded by the Agent as the point point in time when it visited the page.